Island Volcano Tours

 able to hike on uneven or rocky terrain.
 This tour sometimes encounters

 cool, wet, or muddy conditions.
-Children of all ages are welcome on the AM Tour; the Twilight Tour has a minimum age of 8.
+This tour has a minimum age of 8.

 HFT / V